Submitted by admin on Thu, 03/29/2018 - 05:28

 Bring up your calendar and schedule time on your calendar.
 Either small daily time slots or longer weekly blocks to budget time to complete your website testing.

-Keep in mind that more time may be needed to correct the bugs you find or improve the user experience issues you encounter.
+Correcting the bugs you find or improving the user experience issues you encounter may take more time.
 You may need more time to clean up outdated web copy or lead magnets or create fresh content and member resources.
+Remember, a little bit every day goes a long way.
+You can do it!

 Professional Website Audit